hansman/graphql-lambda-patterns/README.md

 # Graphql Lambda

-CRUD on an `Entry` object using aws lambdas triggered by API Gateway.
+Create/read/update/delete an `Entry` object based on graphql.
+The graphql server is hosted as a lambda function and triggered via the AWS-API gateway.

 ## Configure
 `cp lambda/config.example.json lambda/config.json`